-Speeding, stolen vehicle, registration/license plate violation, and reckless driving are the top four most frequent originating violations for the CHP.
+The top four most frequent originating violations for CHP involved pursuits are speeding, stolen vehicle, registration/license plate violation, and evading.
 The first three of these violations match the top three most frequent violations from statewide pursuits reported.
-Due to the nature of the CHP's traffic enforcement on state highways, speeding is six times more prevalent as an originating violation than the average of the other three violations listed.
+Due to the nature of the CHP's traffic enforcement efforts on state highways, speeding is nearly six times more prevalent as an originating violation than the average of the other three violations listed.

-Vehicle theft is the second most common originating violation, and the only felony crime ranked within the top ten originating violations for CHP pursuits during 2015.
+Vehicle theft is the second most common originating violation, and the only felony crime ranked within the top ten originating violations for CHP pursuits during 2017.
 All other violations are misdemeanor or infraction traffic violations.
-The top four violations account for at least 62.2 percent of all CHP involved pursuits.
+The top four violations account for approximately 60.7 percent of all CHP involved pursuits.